What Is cybercrime and cybercrime protection?

 - Credit Monitoring – This should include IT Theft assistance too.
 Even though you will not be legally required, having this sort of offering will provide an extra mile for your business and repair burnt bridges.

-- Public Relation – What happened will do a lot of damage to your business.
+- Public Relations – What happened will do a lot of damage to your business.
 This third-party PR team will help manage how the media frenzy and restore the reputation of your company.

 - Liability and Defense Costs – It’s not uncommon for class-action lawsuits to be filed against you following a breach.
 You will need legal representation which can be of your own choice or appointed by the carrier.
 Either way, coverage is available for these costs.

-For you to learn more about what are available policies and kind of coverage for this kind of issues.
+For you to learn more about what are available policies and kind of coverage for this kind of issue.
 You can review what is available here.

-Contact us at Advantage Insurance Solutions for more information.
+Contact us at Advantage Insurance Solutions here in Denver, CO for more information.